silverblurtype/elounda/README.md

 ![Introducing](https://github.com/silverblurtype/elounda/assets/163983174/130f1149-ae7f-4d65-9a66-9733e18e4384)

+## Features:
-Elounda is a modern and geometric typeface.
+Elounda is a modern, geometric and minimalistic font constructed with a few geometric shapes with constant thickness.

-- Type of usage: graphic projects, logos, branding, packaging.
+- Type of use: graphic projects, displays, branding, logos, headlines.
 - All uppercase characters: the lowercase character is equal to the uppercase.
+- Language support
+- Kerning

 ![Font_specimen 2](https://github.com/silverblurtype/elounda/assets/163983174/8bf48a8f-f2fa-4586-a342-0fcf3bedc060)